 - Freezing Instructions: I don’t recommend preparing this recipe ahead of time, the biscuit topping won’t rise as much if it is not immediately baked.
 You can, however, freeze the prepared berry filling for up to 3 months.
 Allow to thaw in the refrigerator before using.
 It will be quite juicy, but that’s not a bad thing in cobbler!
 You can also freeze the baked cobbler for up to 3 months.
 Thaw overnight in the refrigerator and warm in the oven before serving.

 - Berries: Use any berries, fresh or frozen (do not thaw), that you enjoy.
+I recommend 3 cups blueberries, 2 cups blackberries, 1 and 1/2 cups raspberries, and 1 and 1/2 cups chopped strawberries.
 Keep in mind that the juicier the berries (raspberries, strawberries), the more liquid-y the berry layer will be.
 Frozen berries will produce a more liquid-y layer.

 - More biscuit topping: For this berry cobbler, I reduced and adapted the biscuit topping from my peach cobbler recipe so that the berries were the star of the dessert.
 If you’d like more biscuit topping, use the biscuit topping measurements from the peach cobbler.
 (That one includes baking soda.)